 It’s hard to believe that 2020 is nearly over and a new year of Magic: The Gathering is already on its way.
-During their Zendikar Rising preview stream, Wizards of the Coast teased the release of several 2021 sets, featuring wizards, werewolves, vampires, Vikings, and a much-anticipated D&D crossover.
+During their Zendikar Rising preview stream, the Magic team teased the release of several 2021 sets, featuring Wizards, Werewolves, Vampires, Vikings, and a much-anticipated D&D crossover.

 In case you missed the announcement, we’ve collected all the details for you in one convenient place.
 We’ll be updating this post as we learn more about what 2021 will bring, so you might want to bookmark it for future reference.